Shadow Stalker - Advent of a Hero

 Taylor decided to change the subject.
 "So, I've been meaning to ask.
 How long have you had your powers?"

-"Oh, about eighteen months," said Sophia.
+"Oh, about three years," said Sophia.
 She took a drink from her slurpee.
-"Dad and I were out to see a movie; we were cornered by some Merchants.
-They wanted to rape me."
+"My big brother and I were out to see a movie; we were cornered by some Empire assholes.
+They wanted beat him up and do worse to me."
 She shuddered, lowered her head.
 "Sorry."

 Taylor covered Sophia's hand with her own.
 "It's okay.
 You fucked up, we got past it, you apologised, I slapped you."